alexsmbaratti/RosalinaBot/README.md

 ## Features
 * Support for Nintendo Switch and Nintendo 3DS Friend Codes
-  * Send and recieve your Nintendo Switch and Nintendo 3DS friend codes with your Discord friends
+  * Send and receive your Nintendo Switch and Nintendo 3DS friend codes with your Discord friends
 * Dice
   * Use `r!dice` or `r!die` to roll a die.
 A great alternative to settling it in Smash!
 * Coin Flipping